IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 You can also work with triggers using the OpenWhisk UI.

-Let’s assume you want to invoke the hello action you have created earlier as soon as something changes in a particular Github repository.
+Let's assume you want to invoke the hello action you have created earlier as soon as something changes in a particular Github repository.

 First, select the `hello` action.
 Next, click the `Automate This Action` button at the bottom right of the screen.